SpinoniRaffaele/gums/readme.md

 ## TODO
 - fix UI bug on dialog opening
+- add links in the graph
-- use project names and collaborators name instead of ids in the UI
+- ensure project names are unique in backend